Hodeng-au-Bosc

 Hodeng-au-Bosc ([ɔdɑ̃ o bɔsk]) is a commune in the Seine-Maritime department in the Normandy region of northern France.

 Geography

-A forestry and farming village situated in the valley of the river Bresle in the Pays de Bray, some 33 mi southeast of Dieppe at the junction of the D7, the D246 and the D49 roads.
+A forestry and farming village is situated in the valley of the river Bresle in the Pays de Bray, some 33 mi southeast of Dieppe at the junction of the D7, the D246 and the D49 roads.
 The commune also features a glassmaking factory, founded in 1623.